 Once a student has been admitted as a student at UA and when basic requirements have

-been completed, the student must submit a DPD Admission Application Form (found here).
+been completed, the student must submit a DPD Declaration Form.

-- Maintain an overall GPA of 3.0 of higher;
+- Must maintain an overall GPA of 3.0 or higher.

-- Complete a minimum of 24 credit hours of DPD courses, including the DPD Capstone courses
+- Must complete 24 credit hours of DPD courses, including the DPD Capstone courses (NHM

 340, NHM 465 and NHM 475) from The University of Alabama